 It goes without saying that we had to walk out on family brunch and drop by the lab on New Year’s Day, because experiments don’t run themselves, you know, and how unacceptable is it that the Facilities people were less than helpful when the ventilation in our office wasn’t working over Easter weekend.
 They simply have no idea what an academic workload is like.

 Then there are those unending student emails that will allow us no sleep.
 The only time we can address them, obviously, is outside of our 80 hour work week, the one in which we do our real academic work.

 There are dynamics, both internal and external to academia, that favour the discourse of overwork, whatever its relationship to the reality of our labours.
 Competition is fierce and getting fiercer.
 There is real pressure for students and academics to work insane hours.
 Academics don’t clock in and out.
 No defined output is expected of us.
 Only more.

-We have multiple ways of measuring our productivity, so that no matter who you are, no matter how senior or prominent, there is someone in your field who is more productive than you are, in at least some measurable ways.
+We have multiple ways of measuring our productivity, so that no matter who you are, no matter how senior or prominent, there is someone in your field who is more productive than you are, in at least some measurable way.
 Any comparison in academia is a losing comparison, and we are eternally being compared.
-We are constantly found wanting, by others, but mostly by ourselves.
+We are constantly found wanting, often by others, but always by ourselves.